 We attempt to reduce the exposure of our MSRs to voluntary prepayments through the structuring of recapture agreements with Aurora's subservicers.
 In June 2016, Aurora entered into a joint marketing recapture agreement with Freedom Mortgage.
 Pursuant to this agreement, Freedom Mortgage attempts to refinance certain mortgage loans underlying Aurora's MSR portfolio subserviced by Freedom Mortgage.
 If a loan is refinanced, Aurora will pay Freedom Mortgage a fee for its origination services.
 Freedom Mortgage will be entitled to sell the loan for its own benefit and will transfer the related MSR to Aurora.
-The agreement had an initial term of one year, subject to automatic renewals of one year each.
-This agreement continues in effect since the termination of the subservicing agreement was not, and now will not be, completed by the transfer of the Ginnie Mae MSRs to another subservicer.
 For a further discussion of the subservicing agreement, see "Part I, Item 1.
 Notes to Consolidated Financial Statements-Note 7.
-Transactions with Affiliates and Affiliated Entities".
-During the three months ended June 30, 2020, 1,171 loans with an aggregate unpaid principal balance of approximately \$268.3 million had been refinanced by Freedom Mortgage.
-However, since the portfolio was being sold to Freedom Mortgage at June 30, 2020, these loans were treated as loans pending re-pooling and included in the sale.
-No fees were payable in connection with these loans.
-Aurora received mortgage under this joint marketing recapture agreement during the three and six-month periods ended June 30, 2020.
-During the three-month period ended June 30, 2019, Aurora received MSRs with an aggregate UPB of approximately \$1.0 million and paid fees of approximately \$1,000 to Freedom Mortgage under this joint marketing recapture agreement.
-During the six-month period ended June 30, 2019, Aurora received MSRs with an aggregate UPB of approximately \$4.4 million and paid fees of approximately \$5,200 to Freedom Mortgage under this joint marketing recapture agr
+Transactions with Related Parties".
+Aurora received no MSRs under this joint marketing recapture agreement during the three and nine-month periods ended September 30, 2020 and the three-month period ended September 30, 2019.
+During the nine-month period ended September 30, 2019, Aurora received MSRs with an aggregate UPB of approximately \$4.4 million and paid fees of approximately \$5,200 to Freedom Mortgage under this joint marketing recapture agreement.
+Although this agreement remains in effect, it will be terminated when the subservicing agreement with Freedom Mortgage is terminated.